Print

 Step 2

-Log in to the account that is infected with Australian Federal Police ransomware.
+Log in to the account infected with the Australian Federal Police ransomware.
 Start your Internet browser and download a legitimate anti-spyware program.
 Update the anti-spyware software and start a full system scan.
-Remove all the entries that it detects.
+Remove all entries detected.

-If Australian Federal Police virus also blocks your operating system's Safe Mode with Networking follow these removal instructions:
+If the Australian Federal Police virus also blocks your operating system's Safe Mode with Networking, follow these removal instructions:

 Boot your computer in Safe Mode with Command Prompt